saiba-tenpura/portfolio/content/blog/nvim-avante.md

 created_at: 2025-02-01
 ---

-This is a continuation of my [previous blog entry](/blog/nvim-ollama) talking about how to setup Neovim & Ollama but this time we are using another plugin called [Avante](https://github.com/yetone/avante.nvim) which promises a [Cursor](https://www.cursor.com/) like experience.
+This is a continuation of my [previous blog entry](/blog/nvim-ollama) about setting up Neovim with Ollama but this time we are using new plugin called [Avante](https://github.com/yetone/avante.nvim) which provides a [Cursor](https://www.cursor.com/) like experience.

 If you are not familiar with Cursor it's an IDE leveraging AI to increase developer productivity by providing features like code suggestions and an integrated AI chat which is able to reference your code.

 ## Installing the plugin

-First of all we are going to add the necessary configuration to our Neovim package manager of choice.
-I'm using [lazy.nvim](https://github.com/folke/lazy.nvim) here, but you can find other examples in the README of the Avante GitHub repository.
+Let's start by installing and configuring it via the Neovim plugin manager of choice.
+In my case I'm using [lazy.nvim](https://github.com/folke/lazy.nvim), but you can find other examples in the README of the Avante GitHub repository.

 ```lua
 require('lazy').setup({